Magic-JD/is-fast/README.md

 Instead of rendering the content inside the TUI viewer, `is-fast` provides an option to output the processed result directly to **standard output (stdout)**.
 This allows you to **pipe the output** to other commands or **write it to a file**.
 This can be directly invoked using the `--piped` command in the case that you just want to print to stdout, or added implicitly in the case that the output is not the terminal.
-The result is always plain text, but otherwise with the formatting you would see in the TUI.
+The result is in plain text unless `--color=always` is applied, but otherwise with the formatting you would see in the TUI.

 ## Output type